roshanthamalaka/assignment_pyapp_ac/Readme.md

 1. When Access application on the Colombo URL it shows the Colombo Time
 2. When Access gandalf URL it shows the image
-3. When Application Loads Gives an weclome message
+3. When Application Loads, It shows a weclome message
-4. Access other URL gives error message of invalid path
+4. Access other URL shows error message of invalid path

 Once the logic has written for the above, we have containerized the application.